ljthom/grocery_list_generator/README.md

-# grocery_list_generator
+# Pantry
-CMCS495 Capstone - Grocery List Generator
+## CMCS495 Capstone - Grocery List Generator
+### Development Team:
+- Nixon Aguilar - Database Design/Implementation
+- Zach Burson - Back End Development
+- Andres Canos - Project Management
+- Cameron Hayes - Content Generation/Scraper Implementation
+- Carleton Swartz - Quality Assurance/Testing
+- Lukas Thomas - Front End Development

-Requirements before using:
+## Requirements before using:

-User must have a PC and Python 3.3 or greater installed: https://www.python.org/downloads/

-User must have installed pip: https://pip.pypa.io/en/stable/installation/

-Installing the application:

-Pantry works on Linux, Windows, and macOS but has not yet been tested on macOS at the time of this user guide entry.
+- Pantry works on a PC running Linux, Windows, and macOS but has not yet been tested on macOS at the time of this user guide entry.
+- Must have Python 3.3 or greater installed: https://www.python.org/downloads/
+- Must have installed pip: https://pip.pypa.io/en/stable/installation/

+### Installing the application:
-User downloads the application from https://github.com/ljthom/grocery_list_generator
+- Download the application as a zip file from https://github.com/ljthom/grocery_list_generator

-User unzips grocery_list_generator-main into directory of preference
+- Unzip grocery_list_generator-main into directory of preference
+- Windows: Open a command prompt
+- Linux & macOS: Open a terminal
+- Navigate to the grocery_list_generator directory

-From directory in cmd or terminal user runs 'python -m pip install -e .'
+- Enter 'python -m pip install -e .'

-Starting the application:
+### Starting the application:

+- Windows: Open a command prompt
+- Linux & macOS: Open a terminal
+- Navigate to the grocery_list_generator directory
-User opens a command prompt from the directory containg the downloaded application above under ‘grocery_list_generator’ and enters “python -m flask –app pantry run” to run the program at the localhost.
+- Enter “python -m flask –-app pantry run” to run the program at the localhost.

-User opens a browser and enters 127.0.0.1:5000 to open the graphical user interface.
+- Open a browser of choice and enter 127.0.0.1:5000 as the URI to open the graphical user interface.